MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 ### Download and check in prompt flow code

-To check your flow into your code repository, you can export the flow folder from the Azure Machine Learning studio flow authoring page to your local machine.
+To check your flow into your code repository, you can export the flow folder from Azure Machine Learning studio to your local machine.
 Select the download icon in the **Files** section of the flow authoring page to download a ZIP package containing all the flow files.
 You can then check that file into your code repository or unzip it to work with the files locally.

 :::image type="content" source="./media/how-to-integrate-with-llm-app-devops/flow-export.png" alt-text="Screenshot showing the download icon in the Files explorer.":::